nicksqudge/dotnet-generate-vscode/README.md

 ## Release Notes

+### 0.0.6

+Added better output response from console so you can see errors better.
+Thanks Weezard

 ### 0.0.5

-Fixed an issue with running the Generate C# File command
+Fixed an issue with running the Generate C# File command.
+Thanks Weezard

 ### 0.0.4